 His shop is in the middle of a neighborhood that is being revitalized.
 The Lumber Arts District of Brevard is slowly taking shape, with the purchase of the Brevard Lumber Company building by real estate developer Josh Leder a few years ago.
-185 King Street, a music venue and bar, is just across the street from Squatch Bikes and Brews, and homes on King St. are being renovated and sold.
-Peaks and Creeks Brewery, formerly Tipping Point Brewing from Waynesville, has just opened in the Lumber Yard as well.
+185 King Street, a music venue and bar, is just across the street from Squatch Bikes and Brews, and Magpie Meat & Three is a popular restaurant.
+UpCountry Brewing has just opened in the Lumber Yard as well.
 Things are jumping down on King Street.

-Mechanic Gus Michaels is on the gravity race scene, traveling as far as New Zealand, France and Canada in pursuit of his dreams, and can be found on podiums across the southeast.
-Newcomers to Brevard, but also living the dream, mechanics Pat Tooley and Sean Bartasec moved here to be a part of the healthy, active community that Brevard is becoming known for.
+Sponsored racer Gus Michaels is on the gravity race scene, traveling as far as New Zealand, France and Canada in pursuit of his dreams, and can be found on podiums across the southeast.
+Newcomers to Brevard, but also living the dream, mechanics Pat Looney and Sean Bartasek moved here to be a part of the healthy, active community that Brevard is becoming known for.